All Episodes

 It was a crime.

-If it, you know, for them to say that it doesn't in any way rise to the level of no reasonable prosecutor, tell that to Christian Saucier, who spent a year in jail.
+For them to say that it doesn't in any way rise to the level of no reasonable prosecutor, tell that to Christian Saussier, who spent a year in jail.

-And we brought up numerous other cases to your attention.
+And we've brought up numerous other cases to your attention.

-Anyway, another never before seen email from Peter Strzok also reveals that James Comey was not telling the truth when he told the country that the FBI really wasn't sure whether a hostile foreign intelligence service had gained access to Hillary's classified email.
+Anyway, a never-before-seen email from Peter Strzok also reveals that James Comey was not telling the truth when he told the country that the FBI really wasn't sure whether a hostile foreign intelligence service had gained access to Hillary's classified email.

-And according to Catherine Herid, we've broken it here on our program.
+And according to Catherine Herridge, we've broken it here on our program.

-The FBI did manage to confirm that a hot that hostile foreign actors had gained access to Hillary's email.
+The FBI did manage to confirm that hostile foreign actors had gained access to Hillary's email.

 Hillary did it selfishly because she didn't want Congress or congressional oversight into what she was doing at the State Department.